-The Estonian Philharmonic Chamber Choir (EPCC) is one of the best-known Estonian music groups in the world.
-The EPCC was founded by Tõnu Kaljuste in 1981, who was the artistic director and chief conductor for twenty years.
-Afterwards, Paul Hillier and Daniel Reuss took over.
-Since 2014, Kaspars Putniņš works as the artistic director and chief conductor of the choir.
+The Estonian Philharmonic Chamber Choir (EPCC) is one of the best-known Estonian music ensembles in the world.
+The choir was founded in 1981 by Tõnu Kaljuste, who was its artistic director and chief conductor for twenty years.
+In the years 2001–2007, the English musician Paul Hillier took over.
+Daniel Reuss collaborated with the choir as its chief conductor in 2008–2013 and Kaspars Putniņš in 2014–2021.
+Since the season 2021/2022 the artistic director and chief conductor is again Tõnu Kaljuste.

-The EPCC repertoire from Gregorian chant and baroque to the music of the 21st century, with a special focus on the work of Estonian composers (Arvo Pärt, Veljo Tormis, Erkki-Sven Tüür, Galina Grigoryeva, Toivo Tulev, Tõnu Kõrvits, Helena Tulve) and introducing them to the world.
-Each season, the choir gives about 60–70 concerts in Estonia and abroad.
+The repertoire of the choir extends from Gregorian chant and baroque to the music of the 21st century, with a special focus on the work of Estonian composers, such as Arvo Pärt, Veljo Tormis, Erkki-Sven Tüür, Galina Grigorjeva, Toivo Tulev, Tõnu Kõrvits and introducing their output to the world.
+Each season the choir gives about 60–70 concerts both in Estonia and abroad.

 The EPCC has cooperated with a number of outstanding conductors and orchestras including Claudio Abbado, Helmuth Rilling, Eric Ericson, Neeme Järvi, Paavo Järvi, Roland Böer, Frieder Bernius, Stephen Layton, Peter Phillips, Marc Minkowski, Christoph Poppen, Sir Colin Davis, Louis Langree, Paul McCreesh, Andrés Orozco-Estrada, Gustavo Dudamel, Richard Tognetti etc.